IBM/CAST/docs/source/csm/csm-user-guide/compute_node_states.rst

      - Node is healthy for scheduler to use.
 This is the only state scheduler consider the node for scheduling.
    * - ADMIN_RESERVE
      - No
+     - Reserved for system administrator activities.
+Processes RAS events.
+   * - MAINTENANCE
+     - No
-     - Reserved for system administrator activity.
-Processing RAS events.
+     - Reserved for system administrator activities.
+Does **NOT** process RAS events.
+   * - SOFT_FAILURE
+     - No
+     - CSM reserved.
+   * - HARD_FAILURE
+     - No
+     - CSM reserved.
+   * - OUT_OF_SERVICE
+     - No
+     - Hardware / Software problem.
+Does **NOT** process RAS events.

 This is a node.